syncfusion-content/gantt-sdk-docs/gantt-sdk/asp-net-mvc/gantt-chart/virtual-scroll.md

 ## Row virtualization

 Row virtualization allows you to load and render a large number of tasks in Gantt with effective performance.
-In this mode, all tasks are fetched initially from the datasource and rendered in the DOM [...]
+In this mode, all tasks are fetched initially from the datasource and rendered in the DOM within a compact viewport area.

 The number of records displayed in the Gantt is determined by the height.